catalyzeio/policies/source/sections/11-incident_response_policy.md

    4. Online incident response form located [here](https://docs.google.com/a/catalyze.io/forms/d/1Hn4di9Jdw5JT8vISMh6tVUnh94VpeHucell7Ca4fKTo/viewform); TODO: way to report incident online (jira?)
    5. Secure Chat.
    6. Anonymously through workforce members desired channels.
 2. The individual receiving the report facilitates completion of an [Incident Identification form](sections/IH-Identification.pdf) and notifies the Security Officer (if not already done).
+TODO: review to make sure is Bind
 3. The Security Officer determines if the issue is an Event, Precursor, Indication, or Incident.
    1. If the issue is an event, indication, or precursor the Security Officer forwards it to the appropriate resource for resolution.
       1. Non-Technical Event (minor infringement): the Security Officer completes a [SIR Form](sections/sir-form.doc) and investigates the incident.
+TODO: review this sir-form.doc to make sure works for Bind
       2. Technical Event: Assign the issue to an IT resource for resolution.
 This resource may also be a contractor or outsourced technical resource, in the event of a small office or lack of expertise in the area.
    2. If the issue is a security incident the Security Officer activates the Security Incident Response Team (SIRT) and notifies senior management.
        1. If a non-technical security incident is discovered the SIRT completes the investigation, implements preventative measures, and resolves the security incident.